tensorflow/tensorflow/g3doc/Passes.md

     they do not depend on the loop iterator value or on the result of `affine.apply`.

-## Conversion from Standard+Builtin to LLVM IR dialect (`-convert-to-llvmir`) {#convert-to-llvmir}
+## Conversion from Standard to LLVM IR dialect (`-convert-to-llvmir`) {#convert-to-llvmir}

-Convert standard and builtin operations into the LLVM IR dialect operations.
+Convert standard operations into the LLVM IR dialect operations.

 ### Input invariant